Audit Logging¶

 -

-Environment ID: The environment ID where the activity takes place.
+Environment ID: The ID of the environment where the activity takes place.

 -